 (1) Minimum Standards.
-All new elevator equipment shall be constructed and installed in conformity with the standards prescribed in the American Society of Mechanical Engineers, ASME A17.1, 2004 edition ASME A17.1a Addenda and ASME A17.1s 2005 supplement with amendments adopted by the board, Safety Code for Elevators and Escalators, A18.1, 2005 edition, Safety Standards for Platform Lifts and Stairway Chair Lifts, ASME A17.2 2004 edition Guide for Inspection of Elevators, Escalators, and Moving Walks, American National Standard Institute Safety Code for Manlifts ANSI A90.1, 2003 edition, American National Standard Institute Safety Code for Personnel Hoist ANSI A10.4, 2004 edition, unless as exempted by section 701.359, RSMo.
+All new elevator equipment installed on or after the effective date of these rules and regulations shall be constructed and installed in conformity with the standards prescribed in the American Society of Mechanical Engineers, ASME A17.1, Safety Code for Elevators and Escalators, A18.1, Safety Standards for Platform Lifts and Stairway Chair Lifts, American National Standard Safety Code for Manlifts ANSI A90.1, American National Safety Code for Personnel Hoist ANSI A10.4 latest version adopted and amended by the Elevator Safety Board, unless as exempted by section 701.359, RSMo.
+These standards are hereby adopted by reference and incorporated herein.